Floe-Project/Floe/docs/src/develop/packaging.md

 -->

 # Package libraries & presets for distribution
-The easiest and most reliable way to distribute your Floe sample libraries and presets is with Floe Packages.
+The easiest and most reliable way to distribute your Floe sample libraries and presets is with [Floe Packages](../packages/about-packages.md).

-Floe Packages are ZIP files that contain [Floe sample libraries](../about/sample-libraries.md) and/or presets.
+Floe Packages are ZIP files that contain Floe sample libraries and/or presets.
 Packages are the files that users will download and use to install new libraries and presets into Floe.

-Floe offers an easy-to-use GUI for [installing these Packages](../installation/install-libraries-and-presets.md).
+Floe offers an easy-to-use GUI for [installing these Packages](../packages/install-packages.md).
 This installation process carefully considers the user's existing libraries and presets, their versions, their installation preferences, even whether their installed libraries have been modified or not.
 The result is something that should 'just work' or at least provide clear instructions on what to do next.

 As with Floe's sample library format, openness is key.
 That's why Floe Packages are just normal ZIP files with a specific structure.
 Anyone can create them and anyone can open them.
 Additionally, it gives the user the option to extract them manually rather than use Floe's GUI if they wish.

 Create Floe Packages using our command-line tool or any ZIP program.

 ## Packager command-line tool
-We recommend using our command-line tool to create Floe Packages.
+If you're comfortable with such things, we have a command-line tool to create Floe Packages.
 It ensures everything is set up correctly and adds a couple of nice-to-have features, particularly for users who want to install the package manually rather than with Floe's GUI.

 However, you can use any ZIP program to create Floe Packages.
 Just make sure they follow the structure described in the next section.